 “Alright, alright, go on.
 I think I remember a bunch of people wearing matching outfits last year.”

 “That was us.
-Great-grams knits us all sweaters every year so we all coordinated.
+Great-grams knits us all sweaters every year, so we all coordinated.
 That’s a different story too.
-Anyway, one of the planned events was this really extravagant party at my cousin Nelly’s, who lives, like, two hours from here.
-And, she hates dogs and won’t allow them on her property.
-She’s a total… well, it’s obvious what kind of person she is by the fact that she hates dogs.
+Anyway, one of the planned events was this really extravagant party at my cousin Judith’s, who lives, like, two hours from here.
+She hates dogs and won’t allow them on her property.
+She’s a total…well, it’s obvious what kind of person she is by the fact that she hates dogs.
 I mean, who could hate dogs?
-So everyone was going to have to leave their dogs in their cars outside to attend the party, but then, we were like, it’d be too cold and we looked into whether we could rent out something to keep them warm, blah, blah, blah.
+So, everyone was going to have to leave their dogs in their cars outside to attend the party, but then, we were like, it’d be too cold and we looked into whether we could rent out something to keep them warm, blah, blah, blah.
 So I suggested that I skip the party and take care of the dogs, take them all out for a little hike even.
 Everyone loved that idea.
 So, there I was with forty-seven dogs.
 Divided them into three groups of fifteen or so, all on leashes, for separate hikes around Mount Blue.
 Everything’s great, everyone’s happy, no fights, no problems.
 Except, when I get to the lookout with the last group of dogs, I’ve got seventeen leashes attached to me, but only sixteen dogs.
 And guess which dog is missing?
 Not any of the Bernese Mountain Dogs.
 Not the Irish Wolfhound or German Shepherd.
 Of course, not any of the St. Bernards.
-It was Peanut, Great-grammy Molly’s twelve-year old deaf pug.
-The dog who has never left Great-gram’s side for more than ten minutes in all his life, the dog who had to be pried from her arms before the trip to Nelly’s, the dog who has comforted Great-grammy Molly since Great-grandad Paul passed away.
+It was Peanut, Great-grammy Molly’s twelve-year-old deaf pug.
+The dog who has never left Great-gram’s side for more than ten minutes in all his life, the dog who had to be pried from her arms before the trip to Judith’s, the dog who has comforted Great-grammy Molly since Great-grandad Paul passed away.
 Of all the dogs in the group, this was the dog lost on the mountain alone.
 OMG.
 Can you say, panic, much?
 Well, what do you think I did?”

 “I dunno, called your family for help like a normal person?”